elastisys/compliantkubernetes/docs/operator-manual/disaster-recovery.md

 Any other files will be left as they were before the restoration started.
 So a restore will not wipe the volume clean and then restore.
 If a clean wipe is the desired behavior, then the volume must be wiped manually before restoring.

+### Example scenario

+> A Velero backup has failed.
+A pod has not been backed due to the fact it was not ready.
+> The backup is in the Phase of "PartiallyFailed".
+> This backup can be used by:
+> ```bash
+> velero restore create <restore-name> --allow-partially-failed true --from-schedule velero-daily-backup --wait
+> ```
+> The `--allow-partially-failed` flag is used to recover everything except the failing pod in this particular backup but how do we find and recover the failing pod?
+> One way is to find the last backup that was "Completed" - in that backup, a deployable version of the missing pod should exist.
+> The pod we want to restore can be selected by the `--include-resources`,`--from-backup`, `--include-namespaces`, and `--selector` flags e.g:
+> ```bash
+> velero restore create <restore-name>  --include-resources pod,volume --from-backup <backup-name> --include-namespaces <namespace-name> --selector <resource-selector> --wait
+> ```

 ### Restore from off-site backup